kedarnath007/Visualization-of-H1-B-statistics-using-Tableau-2011-2016-/README.md

 4. Which job title has the maximum salary for which H1-B is certified?

-These tasks are difficult to conduct with Excel or statistical approaches:
+These tasks are difficult to conduct with Excel or statistical approaches:<br>
 a.
-The latitude and longitude of the dataset cannot be portrayed with the help of Excel.
+The latitude and longitude of the dataset cannot be portrayed with the help of Excel. <br>
 b.
 The visa applications which could be issued next year cannot be shown by Excel as Excel does not have the feature of predicting which can be done using Tableau.
 c.
 The increase or decrease between two fields cannot be calculated using Excel.
 d.
 The comparison between two fields cannot be done which is easy with the help of Tableau.